After Completion of Endodontic Treatment

 Endodontic treatment has now been completed.
 The root canal system has been permanently sealed.
 However, the outer surface is sealed with a temporary restoration.
 A follow-up restoration must be placed to protect your tooth against fracture and decay.

 Please telephone your restorative dentist for an appointment.
 A complete report of treatment will be sent to your restorative dentist.

 Included in your treatment is a follow-up examination to evaluate the progress of healing.
 This appointment will require only a few minutes and no additional fee will be charged for the first check-up visit.
-Please call for an appointment during the following month: Chicago Endontist Office Phone Number 773-792-2369.
+Please call for an appointment during the following month: Endodontic Specialty Care Phone Number 773-792-2369.

 Your tooth is more prone to fracture immediately after endodontic treatment.
 You should chew on the other side until your restorative dentist has placed a core build-up and a protective restoration, usually a crown.

 If your tooth’s strength is seriously compromised, your endodontist or restorative dentist may place a post and core build-up inside the tooth.
 Your restorative dentist and endodontist will determine the appropriate restoration to best protect your tooth.

 Are There Any Potential Problems After Treatment?